Developer-pravin123/web-demo/README.md

 # web-demo
-This is a basic demo repo
+This is a basic demo repository.